Searching Stochastic Gravitational Wave Background Landscape Across Frequency Bands

 \subsection{New Physics Scenario 1: Walls Bounded by Gauge Cosmic Strings}

 This model includes three parameters: the domain wall tension $\sigma$ (mass dimension 3), the re-entry Hubble parameter $H_\text{re}$ (mass dimension 1), and the vacuum expectation value (VEV) $v_2$ (mass dimension 1) of the string-forming scalar field. \footnote{Parameterizing using $v_2$ is to compare fairly with the global-string scenario.
 The string tension $\mu$ (mass dimension 2) relates to $v_2$ by $\mu = \pi v_2^2$.} These parameters come from different physics.
 While $v_2$ and $\sigma$ are determined by the two phase transitions respectively, $H_\text{re}$ is determined by the inflationary dynamics.
+In particular, the re-entry comoving Hubble scale is exponentially sensitive to the number of $e$-foldings from phase transitions to the end of inflation, and even if $H_\text{re}$ has power-law dependence on parameters sensitive to the phase transition, this exponential dependence on allows us to treat $H_\text{re}$ as essentially an independent parameter from $v_2$ or $\sigma$.
 Hence, all three parameters can be treated as independent.

 The GW spectrum consists of two components: the wall spectrum and the string spectrum.
 The former only depends on $\sigma$ and $H_\text{re}$, assuming that the wall can predominantly decay into gravitational waves with a decay rate $\Gamma_\text{wall} \defeq \pi \sigma/\MPl^2$.
 Here, we report the GW fractional energy when $H = \Gamma_\text{wall}$